Janda95/Machine-Learning-Coding-Assigments/README.md

 # Machine-Learning-Coding-Assigments

-A collection of my programming assignment answers in python and personal certificate of completion.
+### A collection of my programming assignment answers in python and personal certificate of completion.
+The following information is not my own and is a part of the github link below.

 ## [Coursera Machine Learning MOOC by Andrew Ng](https://www.coursera.org/learn/machine-learning)
 ## Python Programming Assignments